ericung/funleetcode/laws/standardsofcourt.md

 - **Abuse of Discretion**: When reviewing a decision, an appellate court may evaluate whether the lower court's decision was supported by substantial evidence and whether it correctly applied legal principles.

 In summary, evidence forms the foundation upon which courts determine facts, and substantial evidence ensures that decisions are reasonable and supported by adequate proof.
 This interplay between evidence and legal standards helps courts make fair and just rulings.

+# scintella of evidence

+The term "scintilla of evidence" refers to a very small amount of evidence, just enough to support a claim or legal assertion.
+It is often used to describe the minimal amount of evidence required to avoid a ruling against a party.
+Here's a bit more detail:

+### Meaning
+- **Scintilla**: This word means a tiny trace or spark of something.
+- **Scintilla of Evidence**: In legal terms, it means the smallest amount of evidence that can be considered in deciding a case.
+It indicates that there is at least some evidence to support a claim, but it may not be substantial or convincing.

+### Usage in Law
+- Courts sometimes use the scintilla of evidence standard to determine whether a case can proceed.
+If a party can show even a small amount of evidence in support of their position, the case may continue.
+- However, this standard is often considered insufficient for making a final ruling in favor of a party.
+More substantial evidence is usually required for a favorable judgment.

+### Example
+- Imagine a case where a plaintiff claims that a defendant was negligent.
+If the plaintiff provides just a scintilla of evidence, such as a minor witness statement, the court may allow the case to proceed to trial.
+However, the plaintiff would need more compelling evidence to ultimately win the case.

+In summary, a scintilla of evidence is the bare minimum amount of evidence needed to support a legal claim or argument, allowing the case to move forward but not necessarily proving the claim.

+# verdict against the weight of evidence

+A "verdict against the weight of evidence" refers to a situation where the decision reached by a jury or judge appears to be contrary to the overall evidence presented during the trial.
+Here's a more detailed look:

+### Definition
+- **Weight of Evidence**: The collective strength, reliability, and persuasiveness of all the evidence presented in a case.
+- **Verdict Against the Weight of Evidence**: This occurs when the jury's or judge's decision seems inconsistent with the majority of the evidence.
+In other words, the verdict doesn't align with what the evidence overwhelmingly supports.

+### Legal Implications
+- If a party believes that a verdict is against the weight of the evidence, they can file a motion for a new trial or an appeal.
+- The court will review the motion to determine whether the verdict was reasonable based on the evidence presented.
+The court may grant a new trial if it finds that the verdict was indeed against the weight of the evidence.

+### Example
+- Suppose in a civil trial, the plaintiff presents strong, convincing evidence supporting their claim, and the defendant's evidence is weak and unconvincing.
+If the jury rules in favor of the defendant, the plaintiff might argue that the verdict is against the weight of the evidence and request a new trial.

+In essence, this legal principle ensures that verdicts are fair and based on the overall evidence presented during a trial.
+If a verdict is found to be contrary to the weight of evidence, it may be subject to review and potential reversal.